 Step 2: Work in Ajax

 Use a damp sponge to work Ajax in a circular motion to remove dirt, grime and soap scum.
 When cleaning the toilet, use a toilet wand and scrub inside the bowl and under the rim where deposits of lime or rust accumulate.

 Rinse the areas well, using clear water and fresh sponges or rags to help clean it away.
 It may take several attempts until all residue is gone.
 Pay close attention to crevices and corners where the Ajax powder may have accumulated.

-Dilute the Clorox by mixing three-quarter cup with 1 gallon of water.
-Pour some of the mixture into a small spray-bottle for controlled application.
+Dilute the Clorox by mixing 3/4 cup Clorox with 1 gallon of water.
+Pour some of the mixture into a small spray bottle for controlled application.
 This is especially helpful for small crevices where mold and mildew thrive.

 Remove rugs and other objects from the bathroom floor and sweep or vacuum it clean.
 Pre-clean the floor by wiping with water and a mop.
-Fill a one-gallon bucket with three-quarter cup of Clorox and water.
+Fill a 1-gallon bucket with 3/4 cup of Clorox and water.
 Dip the mop into the bucket and ring out the excess.
-Wipe the bathroom floor in sections.
-Wait 5 minutes and repeat the process using a clean mop and plain water to rinse the floor.
+Mop the bathroom floor in sections.
+Wait five minutes and repeat the process using a clean mop and plain water to rinse the floor.
 Allow it to dry.